Chapter 9 Multiple regression

 This output tells us a few important things.
 First, it helps us fill out the equation from above, like this:

-In other words, R is estimating that the average non-union member gives ICE a 49.32, while the average union member gives R a 49.32-2.9, which is 46.42.
+In other words, R is estimating that the average person who does not know which party controls the House gives the Supreme Court a 50.24, and that the average person who does know which party controls the House gives the Supreme court a 50.24-2.29, which is 47.95.
 And these estimates are both statistically significant.

-Second, the adjusted \(R^2\) value of this equation tells us that variation in union membership alone only explains about 0.096% of variation in feelings on ICE.
+Second, the adjusted \(R^2\) value of this equation tells us that variation in House knowledge alone only explains about 0.146% of variation in feelings on the Supreme Court.
 Thus, there are likely a lot of major causes that are missing from this model.

-An important note: Let’s take a minute to generate a dummy variable for non-union members, like this:
+An important note: Let’s take a minute to generate a dummy variable for those who gave the wrong answer to House question,like this:

-This variable is the inverse of our union variable.
-While the union variable is coded 1 for union members, the nonunion variable is coded as 1 for non-union members.
+This variable is the inverse of our houseKnowledge variable.
+While the houseKnowledge variable is coded 1 for those who gave the correct answer to the question which party controls the House, the nonKnowledgeable variable is coded 1 for respondents that gave the incorrect answer.
 If we include that variable in the regression model above, to estimate this equation:

 we are giving R an impossible task.
-That it because no case will have a value of 0 for both our union and non-union variables.
+That it because no case will have a value of 0 for both our houseKnowledge and nonKnowledgable variables.
 If we ignore this impossibility, and force R to do it anyway, R does this:

 ##